 We should commend this and perhaps build on this to have a major rethink about long-term saving.
 For starters, what about straight-forward tax-free Isas or (better still) workplace Isas?
 Can we rethink the relationship between workplace Isas and pensions?
 Where is the quality advice for young people about their savings options?
 What ever happened to the specialist Money Advice Service for young people I wrote about last year, and is there a way for young people to avoid pricey financial advisers but still get the lowdown on how to manage their money?

 It is the heartfelt opinion of many experts in the field that this inscrutable and counterproductive system needs a huge overhaul – if not scrapping altogether.
 But if this unthinkable, then what can we do to make pensions more accessible, ethical and attractive to young people?

-I am going to examine several of these issues in a pensions series over the next few weeks, starting with the first port of call for any young person hoping to save; a tax-free individual savings account.
+I am going to examine several of these issues on the blog, starting with the first port of call for any young person hoping to save; a tax-free individual savings account.

-We’ve only got a few weeks to go before the new Isa season starts up, so I’ll be looking at the best options for those currently sitting on the pensions sidelines but who don’t want to miss out on some handy tax-free interest.
-In the meantime, don’t rush to make any decisions about pensions.
+We’ve only got a few weeks to go before the new Isa season starts up, so I’ll be looking at the best options for those currently sitting on the pensions fence but who don’t want to miss out on some handy tax-free interest.
+In the meantime, I would advise that you don’t rush to make any decisions about pensions.

 A lot is going on in the industry to improve the status quo, and you want to make sure you are on the right side of change – when it eventually comes.